Get insider access

 Yes

-The app is pretty basic.
-It's simple to navigate (see a video of it in action here), and the same features are available in the iOS and Android apps.
+The app is mediocre.
+It's simple to navigate as shown in this video, and the same features are available in the iOS and Android apps.
 You can adjust the ANC/Transparency controls (and remove one or the other from the onboard controls) and adjust the controls for ending calls (press or double-press).
 You can also set up personalized spatial audio and 'Find My Device,' and check the battery level.
 However, the app doesn't offer any sound customization features.
 You have access to a few EQ presets when connected by USB-C, but only via the onboard controls.

 Connectivity